25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 Classes offer a mechanism for _encapsulation_ through access modifiers

-- The accessibility level controls whether they can be used from other code in your assembly or other assemblies.
+- The accessibility level controls whether they can be used from other code in your assembly or other assemblies

 There are 4 types and 2 combined types: